dev-divyansh/Resell-Old-Mobile-phones/drawable/readme.md

-## this drawable folder has files of the execution window
+# this drawable folder has images for readme